brooklynrail/brooklynrail-platform/content/events/2022/05/looking-after-conversations-on-art-and-healing.md

 ---
 title: "Looking After: Conversations on Art and Healing"
 deck: Curating and Healing
-summary: "Featuring Jami Powell, Wanda Nanibush, Heather Igloliorte, and Anna Arabindan-Kesson, join Suzanne Hudson and Tanya Sheehan for the third installment of our series Looking After: Conversations on Art and Healing.
+summary: "Art Historians Jami Powell, Wanda Nanibush, and Anna Arabindan-Kesson join Suzanne Hudson and Tanya Sheehan for the third installment of our series Looking After: Conversations on Art and Healing.
 We conclude with a poetry reading. "
 people:
   - person: jami-powell
   - person: wanda-nanibush-1
-  - person: heather-igloliorte
   - person: anna-arabindan-kesson
   - person: suzanne-hudson
   - person: tanya-sheehan